 Once an article has been accepted for publication, the author will be asked to submit original illustrative material, if not already provided at the time of submission.
 Illustrations should be supplied as high-resolution .jpg or .tiff files (scanned at no less than 300 dpi, ideally from the original work of art and not from a book), color transparencies, or high-quality black-and-white photographs.
 Please send large digital files using a file transfer system such as WeTransfer or Dropbox.
 Authors are responsible for obtaining illustrations and reproduction permissions from the copyright holders.

 The Editor will send an edited version of the text to the author by e-mail for approval, in the form of a .pdf file, showing the page layout with illustrations and captions in place.
 The review and corrections process between author and Editor typically takes place by email over a two- to four-week period before the journal goes to press.

-Each author will receive one copy of the journal, fifteen offprints, and a modest honorarium.
-Original illustrative material will be returned to the author with the offprints.
+Each author will receive one copy of the journal, a final PDF, and a modest honorarium.

 Master Drawings follows the Chicago Manual of Style in most matters of style.
 In addition, please follow these guidelines when writing your article or review.